A Study of SNDX-5613 in R/R Leukemias Including Those With an MLLr/KMT2A Gene Rearrangement or NPM1 Mutation

 7. Cardiac Disease:

-Any of the following within the 6 months prior to study entry: myocardial infarction,
+- Any of the following within the 6 months prior to study entry: myocardial

-uncontrolled/unstable angina, congestive heart failure (New York Heart Association
+infarction, uncontrolled/unstable angina, congestive heart failure (New York

 8. Gastrointestinal Disease:

-- Chronic diarrhea or other gastrointestinal issue that might affect oral drug
+- any gastrointestinal issue of the upper GI tract that might affect oral drug

-absorption or ingestion (ie, short-gut syndrome, gastroparesis, etc).
+absorption or ingestion (that is, gastric bypass, gastroparesis, etc).

 - Cirrhosis with a Child-Pugh score of B or C.

-within 4 weeks of enrollment.
-All transplant patients must have been off all systemic
+0 within 4 weeks of enrollment.
+All transplant participants must have been off all

-immunosuppressive therapy and calcineurin inhibitors for at least 4 weeks prior to
+systemic immunosuppressive therapy and calcineurin inhibitors for at least 4 weeks

-enrollment.
-Patients may be on physiological doses of steroids.
+prior to enrollment.
+Participants may be on physiological doses of steroids.

 10. Concurrent malignancy in the previous 2 years with the exception of basal cell

-breast carcinoma, cervical cancer in situ, melanoma in situ) treated with potentially
+(for example, breast carcinoma, cervical cancer in situ, melanoma in situ) treated

 Treatment Sites in Georgia